jdhitsolutions/MyTasks/docs/Set-MyTaskHome.md

 ### -Path

-Enter the path to your new myTaskPath directory.
+Enter the path to your new myTaskHome directory.

 ```yaml
 Type: String